 - 1. The position in the overall task ranking of each team's second pilot will decide the team ranking. - 2.
 The winning team in a task receives 20 points.
 The last team receives 1 point. - 3.
 The distribution of points between those positions depends on the number of teams entered in the competition, as defined in Table 1. - 4.
-The competition result is the sum of the team's points for all tasks regardless of task validity.
+The competition result is the sum of the team's points for all tasks in the event regardless of task validity. - 5.
+The overall Partner season ranking is the sum of the team's points for all tasks in the season regardless of task validity.